cooper/quiki/doc/technical/wiki.md

 A Category is a collection of pages pertaining to a topic.

 A page can belong to many categories.
-Category memberships and metadta are stored in JSON manifests.
+Category memberships and metadata are stored in JSON manifests.

 #### func (*Category) AddPage